Heathrow Terminals 2 & 3 tube station

-Heathrow Terminals 2 & 3 is a London Underground station at Heathrow Airport on the Heathrow branch of the Piccadilly line, which serves Heathrow Terminal 2 and Terminal 3.
-It was named Heathrow Terminals 1, 2, 3 until January 2016, when Heathrow Terminal 1 was closed.
-Despite the renaming of the station, the signage on the platform still says Heathrow Terminals 1, 2, 3 as of June 2022.
-The station is situated in Travelcard Zone 6, along with the nearby Heathrow Terminals 2 & 3 railway station served by Heathrow Express and Elizabeth line services.
+Heathrow Terminals 2 & 3 is a London Underground station at Heathrow Airport on the Heathrow branch of the Piccadilly line, which serves Heathrow Terminals 2 and 3.
+It is between Heathrow Terminal 5 and Hatton Cross stations.
+It is also next to Heathrow Terminal 4 station in a one-way operation.
+The station also served Heathrow Terminal 1 until its closure in January 2016.
+The station is situated in London fare zone 6, along with the nearby Heathrow Terminals 2 & 3 railway station served by Heathrow Express and Elizabeth line services.

 History

+To cater to the rapid growth of road traffic to Heathrow Airport, several rail lines were considered to serve the airport.
+An average increment of 1 million passengers a year between 1953 and 1973, and rising issues with airline coach services from major terminals due to location, traffic congestion, larger aircraft capacity and increasing leisure travel further increased the need for public transport connections.
+Parliament considered two schemes, a spur of the Southern Railway from Feltham, and an extension of the Piccadilly line extension from Hounslow West.

+An extension of the Piccadilly line to serve the airport was approved with royal assent as the London Transport Act 1967 (c. xxxix) and British Railways Act 1967 (c. xxx) respectively on 27 July 1967.
+Partial government funding was obtained in April 1972 for the 3.5 mi Piccadilly line extension, and the estimated cost of construction was £12.3 million.
+Construction of the extension began on 27 April 1971, with a groundbreaking by Sir Desmond Plummer, leader of the Greater London Council.
+On 19 July 1975, the line was extended to Hatton Cross as an interim terminus.

-The station opened as Heathrow Central on 16 December 1977 as the final phase of the Piccadilly line's extension from Hounslow West to the airport.
-The preceding station, Hatton Cross, had opened as the interim terminus in 1975.
+The station was opened as Heathrow Central by Queen Elizabeth II on 16 December 1977.
 At its opening, the station served as the terminus of what became known as the Heathrow branch of the line – previously it had been the Hounslow branch.
-It was the first time that an airport had been directly served by an underground railway system.

 With the development of the airport's new Terminal 4 underway for which a separate Underground station would be provided, the station was initially renamed Heathrow Central Terminals 1, 2, 3 from 3 September 1983, then renamed Heathrow Terminals 1, 2, 3 on 6 October 1986.
+After the closure of Heathrow Terminal 1 in January 2016, the station was renamed to Heathrow Terminals 2 & 3, however, as of December 2023 signage on the platform still says "Heathrow Terminals 1, 2, 3".

 The Terminal 4 station is located on a unidirectional single track loop from Hatton Cross to Heathrow Terminals 2 & 3.
 On the opening of the Terminal 4 station, most direct services from Hatton Cross to Terminals 2 & 3 ceased, with most Piccadilly line trains going first to Terminal 4.
-This meant that the westbound tunnel direct from Hatton Cross to Terminals 1, 2, 3 was hardly used for over 20 years.
-However, some early morning trains still went directly to Heathrow Terminals 1, 2, 3.
+This meant that the westbound tunnel direct from Hatton Cross to Terminals 2 & 3 was little-used from 1986 to 2008.
+However, some early morning trains still went directly to Heathrow Terminals 2 & 3.